sergiodxa/remix-utils/README.md

 let token = csrf.generate(64); // customize token length
 ```

-You will need to save this token in a cookie and also return it from the loader, for convenience, you can use the `CSRF#commitToken` helper.
+You will need to save this token in a cookie and also return it from the loader.
+For convenience, you can use the `CSRF#commitToken` helper.

 ```ts
 import { csrf } from "~/utils/csrf.server";